lironsfadia/images-gallery/README.md

 2. Navigate to the app in "localhost:3000"
 3. In the first page you will see a gallery with 100 images in 3 different sizes, you can search image by title (NOTE search is case insensitive and triggered immediately).
 4. When you move hover an image, you will see its title.
 5. When you click on an image, an image details page will be shown.
+Click on "Back" button in the page, and you will be back to the gallery page.